 American eels are found in waters with coastal access along the Atlantic seaboard of the US.
 Eels are primarily riverine but access ponds and lakes.
 They orient to structure and flow.

 Spawning is still not well understood but fascinating.
 The adults migrate to the ocean during autumn.
-During the long trek the fish metamorphose into a "silver eel" stage, lose their vision and stop eating.
+During the long trek the fish metamorphose into a "silver eel" stage and stop eating.
 The fish head to a location near the Sargasso Sea where they spawn en masse and apparently die.
 The eggs hatch into leaf-shaped floating leptocephalus larvae that drift with the currents.
-When they come within range of a freshwater river, the leptocephalus metamorphoses again into a tiny semi-transparent "glass eel" that buries itself in the sand.
+When they come within range of a freshwater river, the leptocephalus metamorphoses again into a tiny semi-transparent "glass eel".
 The glass eel then changes again into a pigmented pencil eel and continues its migration upstream to find a habitat to mature and await it's time to go spawn.
 This process of spawning in the ocean and maturing inland is termed catadromy (the fish are catadromous).
 American eels are opportunistic feeders, which means they eat whatever food is available to them.
 They are considered carnivorous and eat a variety of food, including fish, frogs, insects and dead organisms.
 American eels are known to live as long as 43 years, but generally migrate to spawn and die long before then.

 State Record: Approximately 60-inch long male weighing about 16 pounds.